 When will the Oculus Quest be released?

-What games are releasing with the Oculus Quest?
+What games released with the Oculus Quest?

 - Beat Saber.
 A smash hit across headsets, Beat Saber can be best described as DDR with lightsabers.
 Players slash blocks to the beat of songs, slashing to and fro with the music.
 While the Oculus Quest version does not allow people to transfer tracks, it is a great title to have in the library.

 - Vader Immortal.
 Feel like becoming a Jedi, force-pushing folks off cliffs and slashing people asunder with your lightsaber?
 This game is for you.
 While it might not deliver on its promises, it already looks far better than Star Wars Kinect.
+All episodes are now available.

 - Robo Recall.
 While it might not be the flashiest game, the port will provide a fun shooter with a quirky vibe.
 Based on the Oculus Rift version, it is highly recommended.